Scottish Highland Holiday, Cairn Gorm & Loch

 touring.
 Well, Belinda relaxed while Mike checked the brochures

-to plan our next day!
+to plan our next day's tourist activities!

 |